GibbsConsulting/django-plotly-dash/docs/template_tags.rst

         {% plotly_footer %}
     </html>

-This part in mandatory if you want to use the ``plotly_direct`` tag, and these two tags can safely be included on any page that has loaded the ``plotly_dash`` template tag library with minimal overhead.
+This part in mandatory if you want to use the :ref:`plotly_direct <plotly_direct>` tag, and these two tags can safely be included on any page that has loaded the ``plotly_dash`` template tag library with minimal overhead.
 Neither tag has any arguments.